Blorum/blorum-docs/docs/English/permissions.md

 `permission.role.remove.default`, `permission.role.edit.default`: Same as above, but the action is remove/edit.

-`permission.role.edit.permissions.default`:
+`permission.role.edit.all`: This is a special "all" property.
+When it equals 1, the role will be able to edit permission as it wishes with no limitation.

-`permission.role.edit.permissions.allow`: This is a special allow list.
-The objects stored in it are formatted as follows {
+`permission.role.edit.allow`: This is a special allow list.
+It could be said that this is the most complex structure in the Blorum permission system.
+The objects stored in it are formatted as follows

+{
+	"on": [List of Roles],
+	"allow": [
+		{
 			"lookup": [Permission Lookup Object],
+			"value": {
+				"any": 0,
-	"numeric_edit": {
+				"numeric": {
 					"max": [Numeric Value],
 					"min": [Numeric Value]
+				},
+				"enum": [List of  String],
+				"list": [List of value]
 			}
 		}
+	]
+}

+The `on` attribute is a list of roles that this object is able to change.

+The `allow` contained a list of Objects that determined the roles' permission to edit permission, the structure of this object is explained as follows.

+The `lookup` attribute indicates the specific permission that could be changed.

-Permission Lookup Object is basically a sorted array, it indicates the keyname of a permission, for example, permission.role.edit are stored as
+Permission Lookup Object is basically an ordered array, it indicates the keyname of permission, for example, permission.role.edit are stored as
 ["permission","role","edit"]

 Wildcard is supported, for example, if you want this role to be able to grant others any permissions under user.role category, the Permission Lookup Object might look like this:
 ["permission","user","role","\*"]

+The `value` attribute indicated what could the value be edited to.
-If the value of a permission key should be numeric, the values inside `numeric_edit` could limit the max(increasing) and the min(decreasing) value that the role can set.
+If the value of a permission key should be numeric, the values inside `numeric` could limit the max(increasing) and the min(decreasing) value that the role can set.
 This value will only exist if the permission is numeric.
+The same for `enum`, and `list` (for a list, it is the value that the role could add/remove with)

+`any` still works the same way - if declared `1`, any value could be assigned to the permission field(Of course, the range will still be checked).

 Permission Lookup Object can point to `permission.role.edit.permission.[something]`.
 Blorum will parse it correctly.
 This could be confusing, still.
 Since technically it could form a permission-granting chain.
-This makes sense for webmasters who want atomic permission control, but for most scenarios, you might want to just use one-depth and default=2 as permission allocation.
+This makes sense for webmasters who want atomic permission control, but for most scenarios, you might want to just use one-depth for permission allocation.

-Permission Lookup Object can point to `allow_list`, this will grant the permission of giving a role to edit pointed allow_list
+Permission Lookup Object can points to `allow_list`, as `list` in `value` will be used as constraints.

+When roles are computed into the final sum, this field will be compiled, and eventually generate a Set, the Set will have permission's keyname as the key, and allowed values as the value.
+This is also the only field that is stored differently inside Blorum.

 `permission.article.read.default`